Yolantele/CV/README.md

 I am in a continuous process of learning the best coding and development practices to produce sustainable, adaptable, well designed code and programs.
 I look forward to joining a team where I could continue learning and practice good craftsmanship.
-Please find development projects I was involved in most recently:
+Please find development projects I was involved in most recently and the fairly newbie - [dev-blog](https://medium.com/@klpdjolanta) :

 [fooDeals app](https://github.com/Yolantele/foodie)